Proper Maintenance of a Rolex – Part I

 Keeping a Rolex Watch Running from Day to Day

-However, watch winders (much like Rolex watches) aren’t cheap.
+However, watch winders, much like Rolex watches, aren’t cheap.
 So many people opt instead to simply store their Rolex watch for relatively extended periods until they want to wear them.
-Just be advised that there are various lubricants (both oils and grease) which are used throughout the watch movement.
+Just be advised that there are various lubricants, such as oils and grease, which are used throughout the watch movement.
 These lubricants are fairly evenly distributed so long as the movement continues to run.
 However, extended periods of inactivity may cause these lubricants to pool and congeal which could severely impact both the precision and longevity of the movement.
-Newer Rolex models can better handle extended periods of inactivity better than older, vintage Rolex models but a good rule of thumb is to fully wind a Rolex once every couple of weeks if it hasn’t been used during that period in order to prevent problems.
+Newer Rolex models can better handle extended periods of inactivity better than older, vintage Rolex models.
+But, a good rule of thumb is to fully wind a Rolex once every couple of weeks if it hasn’t been used during that period in order to prevent problems.

-Never shake a Rolex
+Never Shake a Rolex

-Not that there’s a better understanding of the day to day requirements to keep a Rolex watch properly running, Part II of this article will look at the longer term maintenance requirements of Rolex ownership.
+Now that there’s a better understanding of the day to day requirements to keep a Rolex watch properly running, Part II of this article will look at the longer term maintenance requirements of Rolex ownership.